purcell/emacs.d/README.md

 your working buffers when you restart due to this configuration's use of the `desktop` and `session` packages.

-## Adding your own customization
+## Changing themes and adding your own customization

-To add your own customization, use <kbd>M-x customize</kbd> and/or
+To add your own customization, use <kbd>M-x customize</kbd>, <kbd>M-x
-create a file `~/.emacs.d/lisp/init-local.el` which looks like this:
+customize-themes</kbd> etc. and/or create a file
+`~/.emacs.d/lisp/init-local.el` which looks like this:

 ```el
 ... your code here ...